Deploy W&B with Kubernetes Operator

 <Note>

 This is optional because W\&B includes an embedded broker.
-This option does not bring a performance improvement.
+This option doesn't bring a performance improvement.

 </Note>